KawtharE/MyStoreApp/README.md

       $ pip3 install flask
       $ pip3 install SQLAlchemy

- => Now, once you start the project by the following command the project is avalable in your *localhost:5000*
+ => Now, since you have everything installed start by creating the database, then if you want you can filled it with same fake data, and once you start the project the application will be available in your *localhost:5000*

+      $ python3 database_setup.py
+      $ python3 fakedata.py
       $ python3 project.py